maryamawancute/docs/docs/howtos/postgres.md

 ---
 sidebar_position: 20
-title: Development flow
+title: Persist to database
-description: Development flow for building squids
+description: Building squids that write to Postgres
 ---

-# Development flow
+# Persist to database

 Below is a general outline of the squid development steps.